Tri-county area reports no additional virus cases

-HARRISBURG — For the first time since July 6, the state Department of Health announced no new cases of COVID-19 were reported from the tri-county area on Friday.
+HARRISBURG–The state Department of Health announced no new cases of COVID-19 in the tri-county area on Monday.

-Mercer County reported seven new confirmed cases, the state said.
-The county now has 289 cases (254 confirmed and 35 probable).
+Meanwhile, no new cases were reported in Crawford County.
+The county has 118 total cases (99 confirmed and 19 probable).

-Crawford County reported three additional cases (two confirmed and one probable), the state said, giving the county 117 total (98 confirmed and 19 probable).
+Mercer County reported four new probable cases on Monday, giving the county 300 total (260 confirmed and 40 probable).

 According to the state, no new deaths were reported from the tri-county area.

-Statewide there were 22 additional deaths reported, pushing the total to 7,101.
+Statewide there were four additional deaths reported, pushing the total to 7,122.

 Recovery rate and testing

-— The number of statewide tests administered between July 17 and Thursday is 121,858, including 5,912 positive results, according to the state.
+-The number of statewide tests administered between July 20 and Sunday is 159,495, including 6,398 positive results, according to the state.

-— The number of people in the tri-county area who have tested negative for the virus, the state said, is 4,523.
-Statewide, there have been 999,377 people who have tested negative.
+-The number of people in the tri-county area who have tested negative for the virus, the state said, is 4,644.
+Statewide there have been 1,042,424 people who have tested negative.

 Area health systems